raggleton/L1JetEnergyCorrections/LUT-making-instructions.md

 - **ETA compression**: look in the `calo_ieta_to_index()` method of [`bin/correction_LUT_stage2.py`](bin/correction_LUT_stage2.py)

 - **PT compression**: you can either calculate a new "optimum" PT compression (using the correction functions), or use an existing human-readable PT compression LUT.
 To do the latter, use the `--ptCompressionFile` option.
+The current LUT is here: [https://github.com/cms-l1t-offline/L1Trigger-L1TCalorimeter/blob/master/lut_pt_compress.txt](https://github.com/cms-l1t-offline/L1Trigger-L1TCalorimeter/blob/master/lut_pt_compress.txt).
 **NB** if the number of possible PT indices changes from 2^4, you **must** update this in the code here

 - **Addend/multiplier**: